-• I learned mainly to make room for the opening lesson, to hear what the children have to say on each topic and not to be afraid of learning in stages.
-I insist with the children on preparing before writing the text and not rushing to write it.
+The main thing I learned was to make room for the opening lesson, to hear what the children have to say about each topic, and not to be afraid of learning in stages.
+I make sure to prepare the children before they write the text and not to rush into it..

-In the teachers' comments in the blog, expressions of their self-learning as writers were identified.
+In their blogs, the teachers expressed their self-learning as writers.

-• I learned the importance of cohesion and connectivity in the text.
-I learned how to write a short, focused paragraph using conjunction.
-I have, no doubt, learned an important skill of ordering and organizing information at the personal and professional level.
+I learned the importance of cohesion and connectivity in the text.
+I learned how to write a short, focused paragraph using conjunctions.
+I definitely learned the important skill of sequencing and organizing information at the personal and professional levels.

-• I learned how to approach writing text myself.
-As we progressed in the training, I felt it was easier for me to address any subject that could be written and within a few minutes to know what I was going to write.
+I learned how to approach writing a text myself.
+As we progressed in the training, I felt it was easier and easier for me to address any subject that could be written about and know what I was going to write within a few minutes.

-• When I felt that I had made a change in thinking and realized that it was possible to write differently, the students also began to make a change.
+When I felt that I had made a change in thinking and realized that it was possible to write differently, the students also began to make a change.
 This is my success.

-These findings show that as a result of the training program, the attitudes of eight teachers toward writing changed for the better, and their self-confidence as writers and teachers whose job is to teach the craft of writing, increased.
-Following learning and increased knowledge, the feelings of apprehension and discomfort regarding the craft of writing that were expressed by six teachers were replaced with the sense that they are able to write and teach writing.
+These findings show that as a result of the training program, the attitudes of the eight teachers toward writing changed for the better and their self-confidence as writers and as teachers who teach the craft of writing increased.
+Following their learning experience and the broadening of their knowledge, the six teachers who initially expressed feelings of apprehension and discomfort about the craft of writing articulated the sense of their ability to write and to teach writing.

-3.3 The impact of the intervention on Student Achievements
+Impact of the Intervention on Student Achievements

-The findings (see Table 1 and also Author a 2019) indicate a statistically significant positive difference in the achievement of elementary school students who participated in the intervention program over one school year.
+The findings (Table 1 and Author a, 2019) indicate a statistically significant positive difference in the achievements of primary-school students who participated in the intervention program in the course of one school year.
 The intervention group showed great progress.
-In accordance with the findings from the teachers' texts (see 3.1 above), the most significant progress in students' writing was found in those measures that aimed at substantiating the central claim, such as presenting opposing positions accompanied by counter-arguments, using concessive structures as a linguistic means to create dialogicity, and vocabulary and style.
+In accordance with the findings from the teachers’ texts (see above), progress in the students’ writing was most significant in those measures that aimed at substantiating the central claim, such as presenting opposing positions accompanied by counterarguments, using concessive structures as a linguistic means to create dialogicity, and vocabulary and style.

-Table.1 The students' achievements in the texts written before and after the intervention*
+Table 1.
+Students’ Achievements in Texts Written before and after the Intervention*